Gender pay gap reporting 2024/25: what’s required?

 Read time

-From the snapshot date and reporting deadline, to where to view other employers’ reports, here’s everything you need to know about gender pay gap reporting
+The snapshot date.
+The reporting deadline.
+Where to view other employers’ reports.
+And so.
+Much.
+More.
+Here’s everything you need to know about gender pay gap reporting 2024/25.

 Does my organisation have to report its gender pay gap?

-The gender pay gap reporting requirements apply to private- and voluntary-sector organisations with a headcount of 250 or more employees at the ‘snapshot date’ of 5 April 2023, and most public-sector organisations with 250 employees or more at 31 March 2023.
+The gender pay gap reporting requirements apply to private- and voluntary-sector organisations with a headcount of 250 or more employees at the ‘snapshot date’ of 31 March 2024, and most public-sector organisations with 250 employees or more on 5 April 2024.
 Acas has guidance to help you determine if the requirements apply to you.

-What is the snapshot date for the 2023/24 round of gender pay gap reporting?
+What is the snapshot date for gender pay gap reporting 2024/25?

 The snapshot dates are:

-When do the 2023/24 gender pay gap reports have to be submitted?
+When does gender pay gap reporting 2024/25 have to be submitted?

 You must report and publish your gender pay gap information within one calendar year of your snapshot date.
-So for private companies and charities the gender pay gap deadline is 5 April 2024, and public-sector organisations must report by 31 March 2024.
+So for private companies and charities the gender pay gap deadline is 4 April 2025.
+Public-sector organisations must report by 30 March 2025.

 Can the data be submitted earlier than the deadline date?

 Yes, gender pay gap reports can be submitted any time after the snapshot data, up to and including the deadline date.
-Many organisations opt to publish their reports in the final days before the deadline; the day before the reporting deadline in March 2023, Personnel Today reported that only around 5,500 employers had submitted their 2022-23 data.
-More than 10,500 employers are expected to file their gender pay gap reports annually.
+Many organisations opt to publish their reports in the final days before the deadline.
+However, if you choose to report early there are some benefits:

 What data has to be submitted?